odoo/documentation/accounting/others/taxes/application.rst

 will only apply to this document only and not to future orders/invoices of the same customer.

-For eCommerce orders, the tax of the visitor’s cart will automatically update and apply the new tax after the visitor has logged in or filled in his shipping address.
+For eCommerce orders, the tax of the visitor's cart will automatically update and apply the new tax after the visitor has logged in or filled in his shipping address.